LeeHudsonDLS/pmac_motorhome/docs/reference/api.rst

 For the standard homing sequences supported by the original motorhome.py this module will create exactly the same PLC code.

+TODO - Over view of the approach, what is a snippet function and what is a sequence function (or whatever we call rlim, hsw etc ...)

 .. automodule:: dls_motorhome
     :members: